-The following publication policy does not apply to GO data and works based on public PLATO data, but authors should acknowledge the PMC, ESA and other relevant organisations (e.g., ESO) in the acknowledgement manuscript section.
+The following publication policy does not apply to GO data and works based on public PLATO data, but authors should acknowledge the PMC, and ESA in the acknowledgement manuscript section.

-For publications dedicated to planetary system detection and characterisation of the prime sample and generated by the PMC and/or the GOP Team, including the final L1, L2, L3 and Lg data products, the following publication rules apply:
+For publications dedicated to planetary system detection and characterisation of the "prime sample" and generated by the PMC and/or the GOP Team(s), including the final L1, L2, L3 and Lg data products, the following publication rules apply:

 - 1. The PLATO SWT must approve the authorship of the papers. - 2.
 The PLATO SWT must approve the paper before final submission. - 3.
-ESA, PMC, GOP Team and projects from other relevant organisations (e.g., ESO) relevant for PLATO will be acknowledged in the Acknowledgement section according to standard formats.
+ESA, PMC, and GOP Team(s) relevant for PLATO will be acknowledged in the Acknowledgement section according to standard formats.